Instructors and Guides

 I’m a super keen all round climber and enjoy all aspects of the sport ranging from bouldering in Fontainbleau to Alpine North Faces.
 Some particularly memorable routes include the North Face of the Droites, The Cad at Gogarth, North Wales and Minus One gully on Ben Nevis.

-Fort William based for many years, but now farther south, after time in the Lakes and North Wales.
+Fort William based for many years, after a time in the Lakes and North Wales.
+I am now splitting my time between the Alps and Scotland and managing the day to day running of West Coast Mountain Guides after Alan's decision to take things easier at the tender age of 67!
 I have been involved with West Coast Mountain Guides since the late nineties.
 I love the North Face of the Ben, particularly in winter and have been fortunate enough to have new routed and climbed some of the harder routes on the mountain to date, so hopefully can offer a few performance coaching tips.
 I never tire of helping people up the classics on the Ben, they are different every time, and also enlightening people to some more unfrequented gems.
 Similarly Skye holds a special passion in the summer.
-I have also embarked upon the British Mountain Guides scheme, having held the MIC since '99, and keen to expand work operations into the Alpes with some ski work as well as summer Alpine, my favourite area there, being the Ecrins, all year round adventures.
+I will finish the British Mountain Guides scheme this summer, having held the MIC since '99, and keen to expand West Coast Mountain Guides operations further into the Alps with some ski work as well as a broader summer Alpine programme.
+My favourite area there, the Ecrins provides all year round adventures.
 I am also a keen fell runner, off-piste skier, paddler, paraglider pilot and sailor, when time allows.
 I have two young boys who also love the outdoors and big adventures.
-Now entered into the IFMGA training and assessment scheme with a view to extending my line of work into alpine terrain.

 2012 is an anniversary year for me – 30 years since my first winter climb on Ben Nevis, so do a few climbs with me to help me celebrate!